nulls0x0/ubuntu-setup/kubuntu-25_10-gaming-setup-guide.md

 sudo apt upgrade
 ```

-## Nvidia Drivers Install
+# Nvidia Drivers Install
-Follow these steps only if you have an Nvidia gpu.
+Follow these steps only if you have an Nvidia GPU.

 ### Add the graphics-drivers PPA
 This PPA provides the latest NVIDIA drivers for Ubuntu-based distributions: